OrlaBr/triflake-studios/README.md

  - Development of a blog to include articles, tutorials and more
  - Instagram application with rolling images in footer, better social connection.

- In a real world situation, I would begin the Testing Phase: contact potential users who have been identifyied as my 'user persona', or use online platforms such as www.usertesting.com".
-The 2 areas I am interested in developing are the shop and user sections.
+ In a real world situation, I would begin the Testing Phase: contact potential users who have been identifyied as my 'user persona', or use online platforms such as www.usertesting.com.
+The two features I am interested in developing are the shop and user sections.
 With some time, it would be possible to see which features is the most used, and has the potential for the most development and growth.

  ***